Picking Stocks Using Pictures

 Similarly, almost none of the green bars in the last month of the Heishen Ashi chart have downward whiskers, corresponding to the time period in the price chart indicated by the green arrow.

 Time periods when the boxes are short, have both whiskers and change color often are indicators of changes.
 For example, the Apple Heikin-Ashi chart from mid-January to mid-February shows several bars of alternating colors.
 Apple’s price changed from an upward trend to a downward trend in this period, as shown in the purple circle in the chart below.
 Identifying turning points is very important in deciding when to buy and sell stocks.

 Who Can Use Technical Analysis

 Technical analysis isn’t for everyone.
-It requires people who (a) have the ability to focus on markets fairly closely every day in the case of swing traders or all day in the case of day traders, (b) are happy with growing their A group of financial instruments. with a large number of small “wins,” and (c) have a solid understanding of the charts being used.
+It requires people who (a) have the ability to focus on markets fairly closely every day in the case of swing traders or all day in the case of day traders, (b) are happy with growing their portfolio with a large number of small “wins,” and (c) have a solid understanding of the charts being used.